ArchanaGangadhar/JAVA-Documentation/Inheritance/INHERITANCE.md

 - You can declare new methods in the subclass that are not in the superclass.
 - You can write a subclass constructor that invokes the constructor of the superclass, either implicitly or by using the keyword super.
 - Subclasses method cannot be static, if the parent class method is not static.
-- Subclass doesnt inherit private memeber of the parent class.
+- Subclass doesnt inherit private memebers of the parent class.

     [Refer example here](inheritance-subclass-example.java)